San Francisco, CA

 Seasonality

 April through October is peak.
 Tech-industry hiring cycles, university leases, and end-of-month rental turnover all stack on top of each other.
-June is the absolute peak month and often runs 30%+ over off-peak.
 November through February is the cheapest window.

 Checklist